zcrayman/tut-rest/5/README.md

         assertEquals(HttpStatus.FORBIDDEN, entity.getStatusCode());
     }

-This test will fail unless Spring Security is enabled and restricting access.
+In this test we're explicitly expecting an HTTP Response that contains an HTTP Status Code of 403 (Forbidden).
+However if you run this test against your service as it currently stands it will fail as the security credentials are still being ignored.

-The full test class is now
+The full code for your functional test, including security, will now look like the following:

     package com.yummynoodlebar.rest.functional;